countplus7/countplus7/README.md

   On the frontend, I work extensively with modern technologies such as HTML5, CSS3, JavaScript (ES6+), TypeScript, React, Next.js, Angular, Vue.js, and Tailwind CSS to craft intuitive and accessible user experiences.
 On the backend, I am proficient with Node.js, Express.js, PHP, Laravel, Python, Django, and FastAPI, with a strong background in developing secure APIs, real-time systems, and microservices.
   </p>
   <p align="justify">
-  I have extensive experience with databases including MySQL, PostgreSQL, MongoDB, and Redis, as well as cloud and DevOps practices such as AWS services, Docker, Kubernetes, and CI/CD pipelines.
-My technical skill set also includes GraphQL, REST APIs, WebSockets, authentication systems, and advanced web scraping solutions.
+  Also I enjoy working with modern technologies such as machine learning, natural language processing, and API integrations, and I specialize in creating end-to-end automation systems that improve productivity and customer engagement.
   </p>
 </span>
 <!-- <img style="display: inline-block; height: 250px; width: 400px;" alt="Mehedi Islam Ripon" src="https://raw.githubusercontent.com/MehedilslamRipon/MehedilslamRipon/main/img/MehediIslamRipon.gif" /> -->